angular-package/testing/README.md

 ### Nested

-`it` methods accessed by using nested object structure and method names.
+`it` methods are accessed by using nested object structure and method names.

 ### `TestingItTo`